 Nurse Practitioners: Part of the Solution to the Primary Care Physician Shortage

-Another 1 million Floridians who are under the poverty level are potentially eligible for insurance, if they can afford the costs.
+• Another 1 million Floridians who are in the coverage gap and are potentially eligible for insurance, if they can afford the costs.
 They too need primary care.

 Florida needs a cost effective, free market, creative solution to meet these needs.